jfelsinger/vue-code-samples/README.md

 ## dndb-app

 Of the two samples, this is the only one that is live.
-It's a very basic library that I threw together one weekend for some of my friends who are into DND (yes, that DND).
+It's a very basic library that I threw together one weekend for some of my friends who are into DnD (yes, that DnD, very nerdy).
 Very simple, pagination and search.
 Not a production app in any way, and currently very quirky because of some corners cut in the initial implementation.

 If you'd like to see the live site: http://dndb.joelfredrick.com/